TheMadTomato/Playing_with_Python/YT_MP3/README.md

 ## Introduction

 This Python script utilizes the `yt-dlp` library to download audio and video content from YouTube.
-The current version focuses on downloading audio in the OPUS format.
-Please note that the OPUS format is supported primarily on Linux.
+The current version supports downloading audio in the OPUS, MP3, AAC, OGG, M4A, and WAV formats.
+As well as downloading video in the MP4, FLV, WEBM, and 3GP formats.
 ## Features

-- Download YouTube audio in OPUS format.
+- Download YouTube audio and video in formats suppoted by `yt-dlp`.
 - Easily customizable with `yt-dlp` options.
 - Simple command-line interface for quick usage.